Alex-q-z/alex-q-z.github.io/_pages/about.md

 ---

 Hi there!
 I am a junior undergraduate student at the University of Chicago studying Mathematics and Computer Science.
 Currently, I am working with Prof. Junchen Jiang on video analytics and networked systems.
 My research interests lie broadly in systems and networking.
 Some of my recent work focuses on <br />
-- System Support for DNN-based Video Analytics [DDS, SIGCOMM'20]
+- System Support for Video Analytics [DDS, SIGCOMM'20]
-- System Support for Efficient Video Compression
+- Machine Learning Systems
+- Edge Computing Systems
 - Customized Video Codec Design

 ## Recent News